National Football League

 The Pro Bowl

-At the end of each NFL season since 1939, the league has held an exhibition game featuring the players deemed to have excelled during the previous season.
-Prior to 1971, the Pro Bowl was a game between teams representing the league's Eastern and Western Conferences; since 1971, the teams have represented the American Conference and the National Conference.
+At the end of each NFL season from 1939 through 2021 (except 2020 due to the global pandemic) the NFL held an exhibition game featuring the players deemed to have excelled during the previous season.
+Prior to the 1970 football season, the Pro Bowl was a game between teams representing the league's Eastern and Western Conferences; from 1970 to 2012, and from 2016 to 2021 the two teams represented the American Conference and the National Conference.
+From 2013 through 2015, the Pro Bowl was contested by two teams drafted by Hall of Fame NFL players, without regard to conference or NFL team (for example, the 2013 game was "Team [Jerry] Rice" vs "Team [Deion] Sanders").

 Eastern Conference Western Conference